 The groundbreaking ceremony for the NPHC plaza took place on May 22nd, 2021.
 Speakers at the event remarked on the importance of the plaza as a reminder of the impact of the Divine Nine at Iowa State and at institutions throughout the United States, and a step towards greater equity and inclusion.
 The structure honors the contributions and amplifies the voices of the historically black fraternities and sororities that make up NPHC, as well as individual members who have made significant contributions to ISU, Ames, the state of Iowa and beyond.

-Your gift supports construction of the plaza and ensures the service, history and traditions of the National Pan-Hellenic organizations at Iowa State University are remembered and celebrated.
-Thank you for helping make this important addition to Iowa State University's campus a reality!
+Your gift ensures the service, history and traditions of the National Pan-Hellenic organizations at Iowa State University are remembered and celebrated.
+Thank you for supporting this important addition to Iowa State University's campus!

 To make a donation on behalf of a smaller group please use the "In Honor of" option on the donation page.
-For example, if the Fall 2019 Initiates want to contribute together, please click on the "make a gift button, select the "In Honor of" option when redirected to the donation page and enter "Fall 2019 initiates".
+For example, if the Fall 2022 Initiates want to contribute together, please click on the "make a gift button, select the "In Honor of" option when redirected to the donation page and enter "Fall 2022 initiates."

 Other ways to make your gift: